Ultimate Travel Guide to Mont Saint Michel: France’s Iconic Island Abbey

 If you’re planning to stay overnight, you have two options: on the island itself or on the mainland nearby.
 Staying on the island gives you the rare experience of enjoying Mont Saint-Michel in the early morning or after the day-trippers have left, but accommodation is limited and can be pricey.

-On the Island: For a truly magical experience, stay at one of the charming inns or hotels on Mont Saint-Michel, such as La Mère Poulard or Auberge Saint-Pierre.
-You’ll be steps away from the abbey and can explore the village at its most peaceful times.
+For a truly magical experience, stay at one of the charming inns or hotels on Mont Saint-Michel;

-There are several hotels just off the island which are very convenient, making it about a 40-45 minute walk to the island’s gate or a 10 minute shuttle ride.
-We stayed at the Hotel Mercure Saint Mont-Michel, which had stunning countryside views and was within walking distance of the restaurants and shuttles.
+There are several hotels just off the island which are very convenient, making it about a 30-35 minute walk to the island’s gate or a 10 minute shuttle ride.

 For more budget-friendly options, stay in nearby towns like Pontorson or Avranches.
 These towns offer a variety of accommodations, and you can take a shuttle to Mont Saint-Michel.